alf808/neo-depot/README.md

 Before we're able to write Python code to process this data, we'll need to understand what this data represents.

 In this CSV file, the first row is a header, containing names for each of the columns.
 Each subsequent row represents a single NEO.
-There are too many columns to understand fully (although we encourage you to learn more by searching NASA's website!), so we'll focus on just a few of them:
+There are too many columns to understand fully (learn more by searching NASA's website!).
+This will focus on just a few of them:

 ```
 pdes - the primary designation of the NEO.
 This is a unique identifier in the database, and its "name" to computer systems.